gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-tools-and-methodologies/README.md

 ---
 description: >-
-  Learn how our integration methodologies for NetSuite ensure seamless and efficient data transfer, prioritizing reliability and scalability over real-time REST APIs for improved data integrity
+  Learn about our integration methodologies for NetSuite ensure seamless and efficient data transfer, prioritizing reliability and scalability over real-time REST APIs for improved data integrity
 ---